 A few weeks ago, I held a guest lecture in the DSBA 6188: Text Mining and Information Retrieval Class at UNC Charlotte on using large language models (LLMs) for annotation.
 It was fun because I could expand my previous blog posts on LLM annotation into a full-fledged lecture.

 This blog post is my (abridged) lecture in written format.
-You can find the slides here.
+You can find the slides in this link.
 Finally, thanks to Ryan Wesslen and Chang Hsin Lee for inviting me!

 Case in point: automated fact checking